BaderLab/saber/README.md

 from saber.saber import Saber
 ```

-To load a pre-trained model, we first create a `Saber` object
+To load a pre-trained model, first create a `Saber` object

 ```python
 saber = Saber()